claudecoded/claudecoded/README.md

 I'm Davi Schulze, an young software start-level developer fascinated with apple products.
 You can find on my profile things like:
     - YouTube AdBlocker
     - Minecraft Note Blocks Simulator
-    - MacOS and WindowsXP environment recreation
+    - WindowsXP environment recreation
     - Sound Syntethizer
     - ASCII art generator
+    - Customizable CLI
+    - Downloads Organizer

 If you enjoy my profile, scroll down to learn more about me.
 Serious, it will worth your time.

 ## 🌐 Socials: